Quick Answer: AI Agents for Sales

 - Expand only after trust is proven.
 Add write permissions, automation, or more teams after the first workflow is reliable.

 This sequence keeps the first build useful and defensible.
 It also prevents a common failure mode: buying or building a broad AI layer before the sales process is clean enough for automation.
+If the workflow needs multi-step planning, tool use, and supervised action, compare the concept with the broader explanation of what agentic AI is and where it fits.

 How NextPage Builds Sales AI Agents